NextLevel/NextLevel/README.md

 <p><img src="https://raw.github.com/NextLevel/NextLevel/master/NextLevel%402x.png" style="max-width:100%;"></p>

-*** in the works… almost fully tested and fully functional!
+*** in the works… almost fully tested and featured!
 *** check back soon or ask how to help!

 NextLevel is a media capture library for iOS written in [Swift](https://developer.apple.com/swift/).